fiorix/freegeoip/README.md

 	setgid www-data
 	exec /opt/freegeoip/freegeoip -c /opt/freegeoip.conf -l /var/log/freegeoip/freegeoip.log

+The log directory must be created with the right permissions before the daemon can be started.
+Use the following command for this:

+	/usr/bin/install -o www-data -g www-data -m 0755 -d /var/log/freegeoip

 Then use `start freegeoip` and `stop freegeoip` to start and stop the server.

 Also, use the following configuration file in `/etc/logrotate.d/freegeoip` for